 2. Something not set?

-Before doing anything else I started with taking a good look at the device management event logs.
+Before doing anything else I started with looking at the device management event logs.

 And just after the first error, another one: The System cannot find the file specified: Linkedenrollment/Enroll

-For people not knowing what LinkedEnrollment means, I would recommend reading my previous blogs about the world-famous Declared Configuration enrollment.
+For people who do not know what LinkedEnrollment means, I would recommend reading my previous blogs about the world-famous Declared Configuration enrollment.

 MMP-C | Microsoft Management Platform Cloud (call4cloud.nl)

-Luckily with the EPM enrollment flow in the back of my mind, I started looking at one of the requirements, the HealthMonitoring settings.
-First off, I checked the registry to make sure the DeviceHealthMonitoring settings arrived on the device.
+Luckily, with the EPM enrollment flow in the back of my mind, I started looking at one of the requirements, the HealthMonitoring settings.
+First, I checked the registry to ensure the DeviceHealthMonitoring settings arrived on the device.

 To resume: The Healthmonitoring is configured but the enrollment process fails to start the discovery because the Discovery Endpoint is NOT set….I guess we need to take a closer look at it, do some troubleshooting, and take a look at what should happen!